We all end up somewhere in life, but few people live a life of true meaning and purpose, because we never take time out to truly plan out our lives.

 Compare how much time you spend planning your vacations, car buying, even weekly grocery shopping compared with how much time you have spent intentionally planning your life.

 You may feel unsure about your overall direction in life and feel like you are drifting through life as opposed to thriving with intentionality and purpose; your life can feel like you are looking out on a fog-filled horizon, not knowing the best path to take to live a truly purpose driven life.
 If you feel this way, you are not alone.
 Far too many people have never taken the time out to reflect, clarify and plan out a life of intentionality and purpose.
-This post will share with you a proven way to create a plan for your life.

 To begin living a life of purpose requires clarity.
-Though each of us is the one who has lived our life, we typically haven’t connected all of the dots of our life – what our inherent wiring and strengths point to what we can excel at, what our past teaches us, and what our desires are drawing us toward.
+Though each of us is the one who has lived our life, we typically haven’t connected all of the dots – what our inherent wiring and strengths point to what we can excel at, what our past teaches us, and what our desires are drawing us toward.
 Consequently we are not as clear on the direction our life should take.
-Of the many life planning approaches, a Paterson LifePlan is the most effective life planning process I am aware of that clarifies how you can reach your true-life destination with purpose and intentionality.
+Of the many life planning approaches, a Paterson LifePlan is the most effective life planning process I am aware of that clarifies how you can reach our true-life destination with purpose and intentionality.
 Over two days, a trained facilitator will guide you through 20 exercises that allow you to gain incredible insight into how you can live the life you were meant to live.
 Here are some of the ways a Paterson LifePlan clarifies your life:

-#1 – All life domains
+#1 – Considers all life domains

 The entire LifePlan process reviews and plans your life though 5 life domains: